aces/Loris/docs/API/InstrumentFormat.md

 `Elements`: An array of elements which this instrument consits of.
 Elements are described by
        JSON objects defined below and can be either an individual element, or an ElementGroup.

 # 2.0: Page Elements

 PageElements represent an individual element in an instrument such as a select box or textbox.
-Each type of element may contain type specific options.
+Each type of element may contain type specific options and formulas.
+Formulas are written in the [LORIS Logic Parser](LogicParser.md) language syntax.
 In general, a PageElement object has the following format: